 Let’s practice that on everyone!
 What kind of people would we be if we held our loved ones, friends, coworkers, or team members accountable for “wrongs” when God doesn’t do that?

-I have been given so much mercy and blessed with so much grace, that I hand that stuff out now like it’s hair care samples at the mall.
+I have been given so much mercy and blessed with so much grace, that I hand out that stuff now like it’s hair care samples at the mall.
 Who am I?
 A flawed human, most certainly NOT in a position to judge anyone, and I want to forgive, love, and be the best friend I can to whoever needs it.

 Am I flawed?
 That’s a rhetorical question.
 Oh, yes.
 But we all are.
 No one can escape the little sins of the earth, though the sins may look different.
 We are all imperfect.
 Be careful when you throw stones.
-I’ve taken my share of hits from them, but I don’t throw them back.
+I’ve taken my share of hits from stones, but I don’t throw them back.
 Who… Am… I… To… Judge?

 Nobody, that’s who.